 Metal can interfere with the X-ray machine.
 You’ll be asked to remove any metal on your body, such as jewelry, before the procedure.
 There will be an area to store your belongings, but you may wish to leave your jewelry at home.

 This test requires that you put on a hospital gown and lie on your back with your knees bent and your feet spread, as you would during a pelvic examination.
-The technician will then insert a speculum into your vagina.
+The radiologist will then insert a speculum into your vagina.
 This is done so that the cervix, which is located at the back of the vagina, can be seen.
 You may feel some discomfort.

 Complications from a hysterosalpingography are rare.
 Possible risks include: